 For example, you might build a neural network for each factor of facial recognition: age + gender + emotion.
 AI teams should ensure that their infrastructure can support multiple data scientists or data science teams making use of the same training data concurrently.

-You may also decide to adjust pipelines to utilize improvements offered by the ongoing explosion of network design (e.g. convolutional networks, GANs) or data sources (e.g. synthetic training data generation).
+You may also decide to adjust pipelines to utilize improvements offered by the ongoing explosion of network design (e.g., convolutional networks, GANs) or data sources (e.g., synthetic training data generation).
 Successful teams often apply DevOps-like tactics to deploy models on the fly and maintain a continuous feedback loop.

 - Inflexible storage or network infrastructure unable to keep up with evolving performance demands of pipeline changes can limit AI teams.